jckarter/clay/doc/language-reference.md

     # Grammar
     Visibility -> "public" | "private"

-Every form that creates a new symbol name may be prefixed with a `public` or `private` visibility modifier. `public` symbols are available to be imported by other modules, whereas `private` modules normally are not (though they can be force-imported using special [import declarations]).
+Every form that creates a new symbol name may be prefixed with a `public` or `private` visibility modifier. `public` symbols are available to be imported by other modules, whereas `private` modules normally are not (though they can be force-imported using special [import declarations](#importdeclarations)).
 Definitions without an explicit visibility default to `public`.

 Visibility modifiers are not valid for definitions that modify existing symbols instead of creating new ones, such as variant `instance`s or function `overload`s.
 In forms that do admit a visibility modifier, the modifier must appear after the pattern guard, if any, but before the subsequent definition.

 ### <a name="symbols">Symbols</a>

 Top-level forms work by creating or modifying symbols, which are module-level global names representing types or functions.
-Symbol names are used in [overloads] and [pattern matching].
+Symbol names are used in [overloads](#overloads) and [pattern matching](#patternmatching).
 Symbols may also be used as singleton types; in an expression, a `symbol` is the only value of the primitive type `Static[symbol]`.

 XXX